-“Ophelia” by John Everett Millais depicts Ophelia, a character from William Shakespeare’s play Hamlet, the scene is described in Act IV, Scene VII of Hamlet in a speech by Queen Gertrude.
-Ophelia singing while floating in a river in Denmark before she drowns.
+“Ophelia” by John Everett Millais depicts Ophelia, a character in William Shakespeare’s play Hamlet.
+This scene is described in a speech by Queen Gertrude.
+Ophelia is singing while floating in a river before she drowns.

-The episode depicted is not seen onstage, in Shakespeare’s play Hamlet, but is described in the play.
+The episode depicted in this painting is not portrayed on a theatre stage but is described in the play.
 Ophelia’s death has been praised as one of the most poetically written death scenes in literature.

-“incapable of her own distress”.
+“incapable of her own distress.

-“Her clothes spread wide,
+Her clothes spread wide,

-And, mermaid-like, awhile they bore her up.”
+And, mermaid-like, awhile they bore her up.

-“her garments, heavy with their drink,
+Her garments, heavy with their drink,

-Pull’d the poor wretch from her melodious lay” down “to muddy death.”
+Pull’d the poor wretch from her melodious lay down to muddy death.”

 Ophelia’s pose with her open arms and upwards gaze resembles the traditional portrayals of saints or martyrs but has also been interpreted as erotic.

 Ophelia has been a frequent subject in artwork, often in a Romantic or Classical style.
-This painting has been widely referenced and imitated in art, film and photography, notably in Laurence Olivier’s Hamlet where it formed the basis for the portrayal of Ophelia’s death.
+This painting has been widely referenced and imitated in art, film, and photography.
+In Laurence Olivier’s Hamlet, this scene formed the basis for the portrayal of Ophelia’s death.